pvcraven/arcade_book/source/chapters/14_classes/classes.rst

             self.zip_code: str = zip_code

-It seems like the code is twice as long as it needs to be.
+This code is repetitive, as we state the fields twice.
-If your ``__init__`` method is only going to take in data fields and assign attribute values, you can use a **dataclass**.
+If your ``__init__`` method is only going to take in data fields and assign attribute values, you can simplify your code by using a **dataclass**.

-Starting with Python 3.8, you can write the same thing using only:
+Starting with Python 3.8, you can write the same thing using only this code:

 .. code-block:: python
     :linenos: